anachronic/blog/sources/articles/away-from-kubernetes.md

 you that it's a little dangerous.
 So I figured I could use [podman](https://podman.io/) instead, for a rootless setup.

-All of this work, as you might expect, was full or trial and error.
+All of this work, as you might expect, was full of trial and error.
 Hence the urge to write this article.
 So I'm just going to document (mostly) the final result.